lachlandeer/movie-data-documentation/oscars/Readme-oscars.md

 # oscars

-The `oscars` folder contains 1 file with historical data from the nominees and winners of the Oscars Academy Awards.
+The `oscars` folder contains 1 file with historical data from the nominees and winners of the Oscar Academy Awards.

 ```
 oscars